alembic/alembic/doc/source/examples.rst

 Hierarchy Navigation
 --------------------

-Because of its intention to store samples of scene graphs, Alembic has a notion of parent/child hierarchy.
+Because of its intention to store Samples of scene graphs, Alembic has a notion of parent/child hierarchy.
 At the apex of this hierarchy is the Archive, which can be treated as an Object.
-Beneath this top-level Archive can be many child objects, each of which can be the parent to any number of other objects, and so on.
+Beneath this top-level Archive can be many child Objects, each of which can be the parent to any number of other Objects, and so on.
 Ancestry is acyclic -- a descendant of an object cannot be the ancestor of that same object.

-As mentioned above, If an object contains any properties, it contains them within a top-level compound property.
+As mentioned above, If an object contains any Properties, it contains them within a top-level Compound Property.
-A compound property can have any number of child properties of any time (scalar, array or compound).
+A Compound Property can have any number of child properties of any time (scalar, array or compound).
 Again, this relationship is acyclic.

 Usually, we want to start by getting the top node of the scene hierarchy, which will always be